surifirstpin/biplus_documentation/docs/Reports FLD.md

 ## Multi-Level grouping

 To carry out Multi-level grouping on the data extracted.
-Select group option for 2 dimension fields in field drop down list.
+Select group option for two dimension fields in drop down list.

 > For Example : To get it clear on multi grouping, i am adding one more dimension fields **Payment_mode** to report  for better understanding.
 Apply group option to **Stationcode** and **Order_attendant_ID.** Now on expanding Stationcode_2 which, it displays corresponding Order_attendant_ID on further expanding it, displays the payment mode for the records.